sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 1. Ensure the VM extension is deployed on the relevant machines:
     - Search for **Virtual Machines** in the search box located on the top of the **Azure Portal** page and click on it.
     - Select **labvm-DID**. next, click on **Extensions + applications** under the **Settings** section.
-    - Ensure that **WindowsAgent.AzureSecurityCenter** extension is installed and the status is **Provisioning succeeded**.
+    - Ensure that **WindowsAgent.AzureSecurityCenter** extension is installed, and the status is **Provisioning succeeded**.

     ![](images/posture6.png)

-# Task 5: Exploring Security Centre and Security benchmark
+# Task 5: Exploring Security Center and Security benchmark

 Azure Security Center by Microsoft is a solution that provides unified security management across hybrid cloud workloads.
-It offers threat protection for data centres within both cloud workloads and on-premises.
+It offers threat protection for data centers within both cloud workloads and on-premises.

-## Explore Security Centre
+## Explore Security Center

-1. In the Azure portal, Search **Azure Security Centre (1)** and then click **Azure Security Centre (2)**.
+1. In the Azure portal, Search **Azure Security Center (1)** and then click **Azure Security Center (2)**.

     ![](images/securitycentre.png "security centre")